Gera1503/git-test/README.md

-# My awsome test project
+# My awesome test project

 This project is mode for explaining git use and commands